| AUTISM IN BOOKS, TV &

 who have been diagnosed in the autism spectrum choose to speak

 of their loved ones as having Asperger’s syndrome rather than autism.
+A well known example of an autistic savant is

 Daniel Tammet, the subject of the documentary film The Brain